Cherry Chipotle Baby Back Ribs

 Off

 2. Insert a butter knife between the membrane and one of the rib bones.
-Grab the membrane with a paper towel and pull to remove it completely.
+Grab and pull the membrane with paper towels to remove it completely.

-3. In a medium-size bowl, combine brown sugar, paprika, salt, garlic powder, chili powder, pepper and ground mustard.
+3. In a bowl, combinee brown sugar, paprika, kosher salt, garlic powder, chili powder, black pepper and ground mustard.
 Season the ribs on both sides with the dry rub mixture.

-4. Place the ribs in your pellet grill and cook for 3 hours at 200°F.
+4. Place the ribs in your smoker and cook for 3 hours at 200°F.

-8. Remove ribs from pellet grill, unwrap and brush with barbecue sauce.
+7. Remove ribs from smoker, unwrap and brush with barbecue sauce.
+Cook for another hour at 225°F.

-10. Remove from grill and let rest at room temperature for 20 minutes before serving.
+8. Remove from smoker and let rest at room temperature for 20 minutes before serving.

 Up Your Game: How to Pick the Best Smoking Wood